You are here

 What does a civil engineer do?

-Civil engineering is a challenging profession that serves and addresses the needs of the public.
-If you enjoy the development of technical solutions that serve the community, you may have what it takes to be a civil engineer.
+Civil Engineering is a challenging and rewarding profession that serves and addresses the needs of the public.
+If you enjoy developing technical solutions that benefit communities and the environment, you may have what it takes to be a civil engineer.

-Civil engineers oversee large construction projects, including designing, constructing, supervising, and maintaining road systems and the accompanying infrastructure, buildings, airports, and systems for water treatment, hydroelectricity, and more.
-With the national economy's recovery, civil engineering jobs are expected to grow 20 percent in the next decade, which is faster than average.
+Civil Engineers oversee large construction projects, including designing, constructing, supervising, and maintaining road systems and the accompanying infrastructure, buildings, airports, and systems for water treatment, hydroelectricity, and more.
+With the national economy's recovery, civil and environmental engineering jobs are expected to grow 20 percent in the next decade, which is faster than average for all occupations, according to the U.S. Bureau of Labor Statistics.

 • Analyze survey reports, maps, and other data to plan projects.